luquelab/Athena/docs/courses/capsid_workshop_fall_2021/capsid_anatomy_session_2021-10-27.md

 1. Constant restructuring (refactoring) of scienctific knowldege.
     + Restraining the spontaneous increase of scientific noise (entropy).
 2. Sharing state-of-the-art science transparently and unpretentiously.
-    + Hampering inaccessibility and bombastic scientific rhetoric.
+    + Reducing inaccessibility of scientific knowledge and bombastic rhetoric.
 3. Governing scientific knowledge of the people, for the people, and by the people.
     + Decoupling knowledge from journal publications (validation, advertisement, and promotion).